 - (a) Generally.
-The purpose of this section is to protect and limit deterioration and obstruction of the Village rights-of-way.
+The purpose of this section is to protect and limit deterioration and obstruction of the Village rights-of-way resulting from the installation of utility poles within the Village rights-of-way by communications service providers.
 The Village herein adopts uniform regulations for the construction, placement, and maintenance of equipment and wireline communications facilities in the rights-of-way.
 Such rights-of-way within the Village are a unique and physically limited resource that are critical to the travel and transport of persons and property and must be managed and controlled in the best interest of the citizens of the Village of Wellington, consistent with applicable federal and state law.
-When applicable, all wireline communications facilities proposed to be installed in the Village's rights-of-way must comply with the undergrounding regulations contained in this Section. - (b) This section does not authorize an applicant to place wireline communications facilities, including cables or wires, nor construct or install wireline facilities on a privately owned utility pole, a utility pole owned by an electric cooperative or a municipal electric utility, a privately owned communications facility support structure, or other private property without first obtaining the consent of the property owner. - (c) As part of a building, electrical, and/or an engineering permit application for a wireline communications facility, a site development plan shall be presented for approval to the Village Engineer.
-Each application for a proposed wireline communications facility shall include all requirements for site development plan approval as required by Article 7 of the Village Unified Land Development Code.
+When applicable, all wireline communications facilities proposed to be installed in the Village's rights-of-way must comply with the undergrounding regulations contained in this Section. - (b) This section does not authorize an applicant to place wireline communications facilities, including cables or wires, nor construct or install wireline facilities on a privately owned utility pole, a utility pole owned by an electric cooperative or a municipal electric utility, a privately owned communications facility support structure, or other private property without first obtaining the consent of the property owner. - (c) As part of a building, electrical, and/or an engineering permit application for a new utility pole to support a wireline communications facility, a site development plan shall be presented for approval to the Village Engineer.
+Each application for a proposed new utility pole to support a wireline communications facility shall include all requirements for site development plan approval as required by Article 7 of the Village Unified Land Development Code.
 The Village Engineer or his/her designee may waive all or some of these provisions for underground wireline facilities that comply with subsection (g) below in order to achieve the objectives of that subsection.
 Each application shall contain a rendering or photograph of the wireline communications facility including, but not limited to, colors and screening devices.